DLiNa/dlina.github.io/_posts/2015-03-10-Conference_in_Munich.md

 comments: true
 featured: true
 ---
-Today and tomorrow we're taking part in a conference at Bayerische Akademie der Wissenschaften, **Computer-based analysis of drama and its uses for literary criticism and historiography**:
+In a few days, March 12/13, we're taking part at a conference at Bayerische Akademie der Wissenschaften, **Computer-based analysis of drama and its uses for literary criticism and historiography**:

 + The CfP is [here](http://dhd-blog.org/?p=3808).
 The program can be found [here (PDF)](http://www.badw.de/de/veranstaltungen/_ergaenzungen/2015/402/2015_03_12_workshop-dennerlein_final.pdf).
 + Our presentation will be held today, Thursday, 12 March 2015, 17:15, in German: **Digitale Netzwerkanalyse dramatischer Texte**